 Facebook Marketplace was introduced in 2016 and boy has it made things easier for sellers like you.
-You probably know what Facebook is already but if you didn’t know they now have a classifieds section where users can list items for sale.
-It’s really easy and free to create a listing and snap photos just like the other options we’ve discussed already.
+You may have a Facebook addiction like me but if you didn't know they now have a classifieds section where users can list items for sale.
+It's really easy and free to create a listing and snap photos just like the other options we've discussed already.

 Since Facebook is a social media website, it also benefits to search for local buy and sell groups in your area.
 You can easily find them by just searching for your city + buy and sell group.
 You'll want to try and list them here as well to find potential buyers who want to buy your furniture close to your asking price.

 I like selling on Facebook because there are so many users and it's easy to communicate with potential buyers.
 Plus, you can easily scope out someone's profile to see if they seem shady before meeting up.

 Chairish app is good if you are looking to sell cool furniture and home decor items.
 Chairish verifies all offers on your items, and then sends them over to you.
 You can get great prices for your used items here.